Curve Grapics

 What is the legislation and why was it introduced?

-In 2019, the government introduced new legislation to reduce multiple superannuation accounts many Australians have.
-Having multiple accounts means paying multiple fees and charges which can erode retirement savings especially with low balance accounts.
-The new legislation proactively brings together old low balance superannuation accounts with the current one.
+In 2019, the government introduced legislation to reduce how many Australians had multiple superannuation accounts.
+Having multiple accounts means paying multiple fees and charges which can erode retirement savings.
+The new legislation proactively brings together old low balance superannuation accounts with a member’s current one.

 If you haven’t added money to your First Super account for 16 months and it has less than $6,000 in it, by law, First Super must send your superannuation account to the Australian Taxation Office (ATO).